Associate in Science DegreeDownload PDF

 This course encourages a deeper understanding of human nature and the human condition through the study of ideas and values expressed in imaginative literature.
 Emphasis is placed on the use and development of critical thinking and language skills.
 Library-oriented research is required.
 Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This course prepares students for calculus through a study of the properties and graphs of polynomial, rational, trigonometric, inverse trigonometric, exponential, and logarithmic functions.
 Topics include an introduction to mathematical argument and conic sections.
 Emphasis is placed on the function concept and the appropriate use of the language of mathematics.
-Prerequisite: Appropriate high school GPA or placement test score or MA125 College Algebra and Trigonometry.
+Prerequisite: Appropriate placement test score or MA125 College Algebra and Trigonometry.

 This course is a continuation of CH141 General Chemistry 1.
 Topics include chemical thermodynamics, electrochemistry, chemical kinetics, chemical and solution equilibrium, descriptive organic chemistry, nuclear chemistry, and descriptive chemistry of elements.
 Prerequisite: CH141 General Chemistry 1.